mrdotan/apicv10/instructions/Lab1/index.md

 When the product is published, the Invoke policy defined in the previous lab is written to the gateway.

- Create Inventory Product and Add API
+ Create HotelReview Product and Add API
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 1. From the vertical navigation menu on the left,